vaitz/Sheldon/README.md

 # Website Assignment No.1
 Web development enviourmnets course

-This site is about Sheldon Cooper, the character from "The Big Bang Theory".
+The site is about Sheldon Cooper, the character from "The Big Bang Theory".

 Using only HTML.